 October 15th is the feast of Theresa of Avila, one of three women “doctors of the church.”.
 On the 500th anniversary of her birth, Pope Francis described her as “primarily a teacher of prayer.”
 “The discovery of Christ’s humanity was central to her experience.”

-The aim of prayer for Theresa was not to bring inner balance or get your blood pressure down–the only goal some see for meditation today.“ The saint opens new horizons for us, she calls us to a great undertaking, to see the world with the eyes of Christ, to seek what He seeks and to love what He loves.”
+The aim of prayer for Theresa was not to bring inner balance or get your blood pressure down– goals some see for meditation today.“ The saint opens new horizons, she calls to a great undertaking, to see the world with the eyes of Christ, to seek what He seeks and to love what He loves.”
 We should listen to her.

 Far from taking us away from the world and retreating into ourselves, prayer calls us to new undertakings, new horizons, seeing the world with the eyes of Christ.
 It’s something to do every day..